Opera Camps

 In cooperation with the Salzburg Festival and the Salzburg Foundation of the American Austrian Foundation (AAF)

-During the opera camps, music-loving children and teenagers aged 9 to 17 become immersed in the world of opera and spend a week at Arenberg Castle together with artists and experienced teaching professionals.
+During the Opera Camps, music-loving children and teenagers aged 9 to 17 become immersed in the world of opera and spend a week at Schloss Arenberg together with artists and experienced teaching professionals.
 Here they engage with material from great operas and conclude the week by performing their own interpretations of the works, assisted by members of the Vienna Philharmonic, in front of an audience.

 The experiences with musical theater and the interpersonal encounters that the camps provide represent a highlight of the children's summer vacation.
 This also lays the foundation for a love of musical theatre.